ChrisWhealy/porous_absorber/README.md

 This app was written as part of an on-going exercise in learning Rust and cross-compiling it to Web Assembly using [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/)

+## Calculations

+All the calculations used by this app are derived from the book "*Acoustic Absorbers and Diffusers.
+Theory, Design and Practice*" by Trevor Cox and Peter D'Antonio (First Edition)

 ## Online Version

 An online version of this tool is available [here](http://whealy.com/acoustics/PA_Calculator/index.html)